 More than one million people in the United States are living with melanoma, a severe type of skin cancer.
 Ali Hendi, MD, offer comprehensive skin evaluations at their practice in Chevy Chase, Maryland, which focus on identifying atypical moles, called dysplastic nevi.
 These moles can become malignant in the earliest stages.
 Dr. Hendi also specializes in outpatient Mohs surgery to treat existing cancer.
 We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
-If you have concerns about suspicious moles, schedule a dysplastic nevi evaluation by phone or by using the online booking feature.
+If you have concerns about suspicious moles, schedule a dysplastic nevi evaluation by phone.

 Dysplastic nevi are atypical moles that grow on the surface of your skin anywhere on your body.
 These moles have irregular features when viewed under a microscope, and they may develop due to a combination of your environment and genetic background.